- Professor Peter M. Manus, CLSR Co-Director and Director of the Environmental Advocacy Project

 Jocie Coletti '05, Associate Director of Career Services

-Professor Manus teaches Administrative Law, Contemporary Property Concepts, Environmental Advocacy, Environmental Justice, Environmental Law, Environmental Theory and Politics, and Property.
+Professor Manus teaches Administrative Law, Environmental Advocacy, Environmental Law, Property, and The Lawyering Experience.
 He co-directs the Center for Law and Social Responsibility and directs its Environmental Advocacy Project.
-Professor Manus regularly engages in environmental projects on a pro bono basis, often with the assistance of interested students.
+Professor Manus regularly writes on environmental issues and engages in environmental projects on a pro bono basis, often with the assistance of interested students.

 Professor Siegel teaches Comparative Criminal Procedure, Criminal Advocacy, Criminal Law, Criminal Procedure, Clinical Evidence, Evidence, and Mental Health Issues in the Criminal Process.
 He co-directs the Center for Law and Social Responsibility and directs its Criminal Justice Project.
 He has written articles on the history of mental health defenses in criminal law, the ethical obligations of criminal defense lawyers and prosecutors, and involuntary medication of criminal defendants.
 He is a founding member of the New England Innocence Project and serves on its Case Review Committee.
 Before joining the New England faculty in 1996, he was a senior assistant public defender for the Office of the Metropolitan Public Defender in Nashville, Tennessee.
 He served as a clerk for the Hon.
 E. Grady Jolly, Jr., of the U.S. Court of Appeals for the Fifth Circuit.